MicrosoftLearning/mslearn-azure-ml/Instructions/04-Train-model-with-Designer.md

 You'll use a Shell script which uses the Azure CLI to provision the workspace and necessary resources.
 Next, you'll use the Designer in the Azure Machine Learning Studio to train and compare models.

-### Create the workspace and compute resources
+### Create the workspace and compute cluster

-To create the Azure Machine Learning workspace, a compute cluster, and a data assets, you'll use the Azure CLI.
+To create the Azure Machine Learning workspace and a compute cluster, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.
 1. In a browser, open the Azure portal at [http://portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
 1. Select the [>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.
 1. The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.